 I found “The Drunkard’s Walk’ both mentally stimulating and intellectually satisfying.
 It’s one of those books that engages the reader by making him work with it.
 A few sharpened pencils and a few A4 sheets by the reader’s side could come in handy.

-At times while reading the book, I wished that Mlodinow was available on hand to explain some of the problems as I found it difficult to wrap my head around them.
-Nonetheless the tantalizing nature of the problems and the elegant style of writing kept me hooked and that is the beauty of this book.
+At times while reading the book, I wished that Mlodinow was available on hand to explain some of the statistical problems.
+I found it difficult to wrap my head around quite a few.
+Nonetheless, the tantalizing nature of the problems and the elegant style of writing kept me hooked.
+That is the beauty of this book.

 Lastly, I wish to share what I believe is the most important piece of advice from the author,”..since chance does play a role, one important factor in success is under our control: the number of chances taken, the number of opportunities seized.“